Updated December 21, 2022

 - if the person is an official representative of a foreign government who is en route to or from another country to which that alien is accredited;

-- if the person is an official of a foreign government or a distinguished foreign visitor who has been so designated by the Department of State;
+- if the person is an official of a foreign government or a distinguished foreign visitor who the Department of State has so designated;

 - if the person is a foreign law enforcement officer of a friendly foreign government entering the United States on official law enforcement business; or

 - if the person has received a waiver from the prohibition from the Attorney General of the United States.